Fresh out of college and Consulting/Advisory appeals to you?

 - Advisory or Consulting, which should you go for?

 What is Advisory?

 Advisory refers to the practice of offering advice to professionals or companies to help their decision-making process.
 As an advisor, your role relies heavily on analyzing the internal affairs of a business, how it relates to their overall goals, and suggesting ways to improve on it.

-For instance, in this case study on advisory work done by City Exec, notice that most of what they did involve research, risk analysis, and operations.
+For instance, in this case, a study on advisory work done by City Exec, notice that most of what they did involve research, risk analysis, and operations.

 However, while the role of an advisor is quite broad, companies will still prefer to work with Advisors with a bit of expertise or knowledge about their product or industry.
 This means that even if you are good at auditing, or you have any other required skill, being grounded in finance if that’s your client’s niche will give you an edge over someone who thrives in another industry.
 Emerald Advisors and Dana Investment are two companies that have made a name for themselves in the Advisory space.